 I have pivoted in my business and life so many times that what exists today looks absolutely nothing like where I started out or even what my wildest dreams for my business looked like.
 From a corporate career to photographer to watercolor artist, social media influencer, online shop, speaker, podcaster, educator — my roles are so very different.
 I strongly believe that when you build a brand that’s centered around finding the right people who are there for you, they will evolve and grow with your business as well.

-The thing is, email works whether you’re product based, service based, a brick and mortar shop or an educator.
+The thing is, email list works whether you’re product-based, service-based, a brick and mortar shop or an educator.
 Having a piece of my business fall into just about every single one of those categories, you can believe me when I say that email marketing works for it all.
 That’s not necessarily true of other marketing strategies and if you ever change your mind, want to switch things up, add another income source, product line or service to your business, you can rest assured that your email list is going to benefit that new endeavor and support you.
 Email marketing is going to sustain your business for the long haul even if it evolves, so it’s so worthy of our time and energy today.